SArmandi/tsds/Assignments.md

 * Format
     * Handins must be Jupyter notebooks, with the file format .ipynb.
     * Name the assignment AssignmentX.ipynb, where X is either 1 or 2.
     * Must be anonymous!
-Don't write your names anywhere.
+Make sure you don't write your name anywhere in the assignment, including your code (watch out for absolute file paths).

 * Guidelines
     * To make navigating the notebook easier, copy/paste the text of the question you are answering into your own handin.